-I am currently pursuing a Master's Degree in Embedded Electronics Engineering at Lund University (LTH) in Sweden, I am passionate about performance optimization and low-power computing.
-Single Instruction Multiple Data (SIMD) technologies like NEON and SVE offer significant potential for improving the efficiency of software components, such as the libc library, on ARM-based systems.
+As an Embedded Electronics Engineering student pursuing a Master's Programme at Lund University (LTH) in Sweden, I am passionate about performance optimization and low-power computing.
+Single Instruction Multiple Data (SIMD) technologies like NEON and SVE offer significant potential for improving the efficiency of critical software components, such as the libc library, on ARM-based systems.
+By leveraging these instruction set extensions, we can unlock substantial performance gains while minimizing power consumption, which is crucial in the embedded and mobile computing domains.